 Like everything in life CCTV is available at a range of different prices points and quality levels.
-You can fly on a plane for £500 in economy or you can pay £5,000 to fly on the same plane in a first class suite.
+You can fly on a plane for £500 in the economy or you can pay £5,000 to fly on the same plane in a first-class suite.

-The problem with CCTV is a lack of regulation and failure to understand the basic principles means people often sell systems which won't do what they claim.
-They sell you a first class suite but you board the plane to find yourself squeezed into a small economy seat.
-Actually its worse than that, they sell you a first class suite to New York but you get to sit on an orange crate whilst the plane flys to Luton.
+The problem with CCTV is a lack of regulation and failure to understand the basic principles means people often sell systems that won't do what they claim.
+They sell you a first-class suite but you board the plane to find yourself squeezed into a small economy seat.
+Actually, it's worse than that, they sell you a first-class suite to New York but you get to sit on an orange crate whilst the plane flys to Luton.

 When you see a camera with a claimed range of 25 metres you assume it's capable of filming something 25 metres away.
 You might allow a bit of artistic licence and work on 20 metres to be safe but the reality is it might only have an optical range of 3 or 4 metres.

 This is easier said than done.
-There comes a point where it becomes almost impossible to distinguish truth from reality, particularly when many of the retailers are well respected household names.
-Whether deliberately or through a lack of technical understanding they are making claims for their products which simply aren't true.
+There comes a point where it becomes almost impossible to distinguish truth from reality, particularly when many of the retailers are well-respected household names.
+Whether deliberately or through a lack of technical understanding they are making claims for their products that simply aren't true.

 We don't just sell boxes.
-We listen to customers needs, advise them as to the most appropriate equipment and then support them once their purchase arrives.
-That advice and support is vital but usually lacking at the cheaper end of the market.
-CCTV isn't difficult once you understand a few basic rules but most people struggle because they are mislead by false claims.
+We listen to customers' needs, advise them as to the most appropriate equipment and then support them once their purchase arrives.
+That advice and support are vital but usually lacking at the cheaper end of the market.
+CCTV isn't difficult once you understand a few basic rules but most people struggle because they are misled by false claims.
 Only a tiny proportion of CCTV fitted actually does what it should.
-We want to ensure you are are one of those small minority who own effective CCTV solutions.
+We want to ensure you are one of those small minority who owns effective CCTV solutions.